 The CACREP accredited School Counseling specialty area leads to professional school counselor licensure through the Illinois State Board of Education.
 You’ll be ready to work in public and private K–12 school systems with a strong background in data-driven counseling.

 You have the option to pursue an initial teaching license (PEL) with a School Counselor endorsement.
 Students who are already licensed can add a School Counselor endorsement to their PEL.

 Courses are offered weekday evenings and Saturdays on the Lincoln Park Campus.
 The program can be completed in three years.

 Directly impact the diverse population of Chicago by working in our Education and Counseling Center.
 This learning laboratory offers a variety of programs and events for children and teens.
 You’ll gain experience providing individual and group counseling to school-aged children.

-The Counseling program admits new students every fall and winter quarter.
+The Counseling program admits new students every fall quarter.
 It has set admission deadlines and prospective students must complete an application by the following dates to be considered for admission: